Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications: Results and Analysis

 \subsection{Trade-off of the Index Selection in OFDM-IM}

 ~~~Fig.~\ref{fig:ber_pt} compares the average BER of five activation patterns to analyze the trade-off of index selection.
-All curves retain the BPSK $1/P_t$ slope expected under SIM-enhanced wave-domain ZF, sweeping the total transmit power from $-10$ to $30$ dBm.
-Table~\ref{tab:se_complexity} summarizes the spectral efficiency of MIMO OFDM-IM $\eta_s = (K\,q\,L_b )/(N_c+N_{cp})$ and the per-OFDM symbol detector size $L_b\,\binom{N}{V}\,2^{V}$, where the ML detector enumerates $\binom{N}{V}\,2^{V}$ candidates per block for BPSK.
+All curves retain the BPSK $1/P_t$ slope expected under SIM-enhanced wave-domain ZF, sweeping the total transmit power from $-10$ to $30$ dBm. {{TABLE~\ref{tab:se_complexity} summarizes the spectral efficiency of MIMO OFDM-IM $\eta_s = (K\,q\,L_b )/(N_c+N_{cp})$ and the per-OFDM symbol detector size $L_b 2^{q_1}M_s^V$.
+For the BPSK case considered here, the ML detector enumerates $2^{q_1+V}$ candidates per block.}}

 When considering equal spectral efficiency, i.e., $\eta_s\!=\!2.67$ bit/s/Hz, the performance of eight $2$-subcarrier subblocks with $V\!=\!1$ outperforms $N\!=~\!4$, $V\!=\!2$ by $1.2$ dB at $ \text {BER}=10^{-3}$, because every active subcarrier enjoys the full symbol power $P_t/V$.
 However, it also introduces twice as many subblocks, increasing the index-mapping and ML search overhead linearly with $L_b$.
 Raising the throughput to $\eta_s\!=\!3.33$ bit/s/Hz using scheme $N\!=\!4$, $V=3$ or scheme $N\!=\!8$, $V\!=\!4$ incurs a $\sim$3 dB penalty.
 This is because increasing the active subcarrier from 2 to 3 will further increase the complexity of SIM phase-shift optimization with high-dimensional activation matrix $\mathbf{Z}$.
 Moreover, the latter scheme further explodes the ML search space, demonstrating that merely enlarging the subblock while increasing $V$ offers no spectral-efficiency gain over the original scheme but markedly higher complexity.
 Finally, the low-rate scheme $N\!=\!4$, $V\!=\!1$ with $\eta_s\!=\!2$ bit/s/Hz confirms that BER performance is monotonic in $V$ for fixed symbol power, while the number of subblocks $L_b$ affects only implementation overhead.
 These results highlight a three-way trade-off: reliability favors small-$V$/small-$N$ patterns ($N\!=\!2$, $V\!=\!1$) but more OFDM-IM modules; throughput favors moderate-$V$ choices ($N\!=\!4$, $V\!=\!2$) with considerate reliability; and computational practicality disfavors large-subblock, large-$V$ configurations ($N\!=\!8$, $V\!=\!4$).
-The subsequent optimization therefore focuses on the moderate $N=4$, $V=2$ operating points, which balance BER, spectral efficiency, and detector complexity under the perfect CSI assumption guaranteed by TDD reciprocity.
+The subsequent simulations therefore focus on the moderate $N=4$, $V=2$ operating point, which balances BER, spectral efficiency, and detector complexity under the perfect CSI assumption adopted in the simulations.